-A member, a member’s designee or a member’s prescribing physician may request a standard review of a decision that a drug is not covered by the plan.
-Within 72 hours of the request being received, we will provide the member, the member’s designee or the member’s prescribing physician with our coverage determination.
+A member, a member’s authorized representative or a member’s prescribing physician may request a standard review of a decision that a drug is not covered by the plan.
+Within 72 hours of the request being received, we will provide the member, the member’s authorized representative or the member’s prescribing physician with our coverage determination.
 Should the standard exception request be granted, we will provide coverage of the non-formulary drug for the duration of the prescription, including refills, or the drug that is the subject of the protocol exception.

 2. Expedited exception request